 Liquid, cream, and oil... in what order should you apply them?
 Or should you?
 First, what are they.

-Liquid would represents moisture which is water based and can have moisturizes and oils in the.
+Liquid would represents moisture which is water based and can have moisturizers and oils in them.

 Oil is a lubricant and helps with the manageability styling and creates slip and has nourishing properties.
 Oil does not moisturize the hair and is often misused as moisture when the hair appears dry.

 Creams are a combination of oil and water that has been emulsified and blended with other ingredients to stabilize the mixture so that the oil and water do not separate.

 The proper way to moisturize hair is through deep conditioning, correcting the unbalances and then when styling using a liquid and or cream leave in conditioner or conditioning styling agent to your liking.

 Another myth that's confusing is that oils seals the ends.
 WRONG.
 Oils coat the hair, but in order to seal the cuticle you need products designed to do so with polymers.
 Oils do not seal.
 The coat the hair and can cause dehydration of the hair because it builds up and prevents hair from absorbing moisture.